Last updated: ET

 Consult our Arrest and detention page and our Overview of the criminal law system in China for more information.

-Chinese authorities apply, sometimes arbitrarily, the death penalty for both violent and non-violent crimes.
+Chinese authorities apply, sometimes arbitrarily, the death penalty for both violent and non-violent crimes, including for serious drug offences.

 Endangering national security